 The Business Office is responsible for coordinating the scheduling of use of campus facilities after school hours.
-Athletic facilities are scheduled through the Athletic Department and T. G. Field Auditorium is scheduled by the Special Education Department.
+Athletic facilities are scheduled through the Athletic Department.
 Contact these departments to request the use of school facilities and to obtain information on the fees charged.